gordon-cs/gordon-360-api/README.md

 `cd gordon-360-api/Tests/ApiEndpoints/`

 Install pytest: `pip install -U pytest`

+*Note: If you encounter an error of a missing requests import, you may need to install it with `pip install requests` (Summer 2020 fix)*

 Check the `hostURL` in test_gordon360_pytest.py if it is pointing to the correct backend